 Core Mutual Funds offer the flexibility to design a diverse portfolio without having to sort through many fund choices.
 Participants looking for a specific asset allocation or to complement their total portfolio of investments may be best suited to choose from among the Core Mutual Funds.
 These investments are available through Fidelity.
 If you would like to elect these funds, you will have to establish an account with Fidelity.

-Core Annuity Accounts offer the opportunity to receive the assurance of a lifetime income in retirement.
-Choose either an investment option that’s principal protected or one that takes on risk for greater potential rewards.
-These investments are available through TIAA.
+Core Annuity Accounts – Choose either a guaranteed annuity which is principal protected and has a specified minimum interest rate or a variable annuity which does not guarantee principal or interest.* These investments are available through TIAA.
 If you would like to elect these funds, you will have to establish an account with TIAA.

-BrokerageLink is designed for willing investors who prefer to exercise more control over their investments.
-Opening a brokerage account allows you to continue to invest your retirement savings in mutual funds that are not included in Boston University’s core investment lineup.
-While a brokerage account offers expanded flexibility, it also comes with additional personal responsibility and risk.
+BrokerageLink allows you to invest your retirement savings in mutual funds that are not included in Boston University’s core investment lineup.
+While a brokerage account offers expanded flexibility, it also comes with additional personal responsibility, risk and applicable fees.
 The University does not select or screen these investments; that task falls to you.
 These investments are available through Fidelity.
 If you would like to elect these funds, you will have to establish an account with Fidelity.